The Short Answer

 4. Don't compare yourself to others

 Someone passing in 20 lessons is either exceptionally talented, already had significant experience, or was very lucky.
-Comparing your lesson count to anyone else's is a waste of mental energy.
 The only question that matters is: are YOU ready?

 What About Intensive Courses?

 Intensive driving courses — where you take lessons every day over one or two weeks — can be an effective way to pass quickly if your schedule allows.
 They work best for people who have some prior experience.
-For complete beginners, the volume of new information can be overwhelming, and pass rates for intensive courses tend to be lower than for traditional weekly lessons.
+For complete beginners, pass rates for intensive courses tend to be lower than for traditional weekly lessons.

 Ready to Start?

 The best time to start lessons is now.
-Every week you wait is a week you could be building skills.
 Find an experienced, well-rated instructor in your area and start building toward your test at a pace that works for you.

 Browse qualified driving instructors in Manchester, Birmingham, and London on Driveli — compare availability, read real reviews, and book your first lesson today.